aheissenberger/foundation/README.md

-## Laravel 4 zurb foundation 4.x helper
+# Laravel 4 zurb foundation 4.x helper

-zurb foundation 4 css framework for laravel 4 framework
+This package does not include the framework.
+It requires the official framework composer package from zurb and provides command line tools to setup foundation for development with laravel and compass.

 ## Installation